 Tooth loss doesn’t have to ruin your appearance or ability to eat.
 A dental implant serves as a solid foundation (root) for the new replacement tooth (crown).
 Titanium dental implants, the dental prosthetic closest to nature, allow you to talk, chew, and smile with complete assurance.

 Dental implants are the best tooth replacement option for most people, but they’re not right for everyone.
-To learn whether you are a good dental implant candidate, please call
+To learn whether you are a good dental implant candidate, please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment at our Columbia, South Carolina office.

 Dental Implant Benefits